bamaas/HomeLab-2.0/README.md

 # 🏠 Homelab

-My personal homelab playground, stored as code and fully automated.
+My personal homelab playground, stored as code.

+The goal is to seamlessly bootstrap a Kubernetes cluster with all the bells and whistles — from infrastructure to apps — in one smooth, reproducible flow.
+While keeping things lightweight and simple as possible.

 ## 🚀 Get up and running

+How to deploy the entire cluster from the ground up.

 1. **Setup devcontainer.**